minhquangvo1109/UniversalVariable/README.md

 		// A text describes colour of the item
 		colour: "blue",

-		// {Boolean}
+		// {Number}
-		// true if the item is in stock
+		// A number indicates the stock avalability.
+Set the value to 0 if the item is out of stock
-		in_stock: true,
+		stock: 10,

 		// {Number}
 		// The cost of a single unit of the item that is being viewed